Family Partnership Services

 By providing developmentally appropriate experiences for both parents and children that strengthen parental and caregiver attachment, we are promoting the optimal physical, social, emotional, cognitive developmental needs of young children while responding to the needs of families.

-Infants and toddlers are provided with developmentally appropriate and individualized programming to maximize the children’s development and foster positive parent/child relationships.
-Quality developmental care and education supports the positive growth of children as parents attend activities in the Center.
+Infants and toddlers are provided with developmentally appropriate care and early education while parents attend classes and activities in the center.

 Home visiting services are provided to families who are unable to attend the Center for a variety of reasons with the hope that each family can be transitioned into the Center, as appropriate.
 These services are provided to expectants and / or families with children 0 to 3 years old.